AndyObtiva/glimmer-dsl-libui/README.md

 - It seems that [libui](https://github.com/andlabs/libui) does not support nesting multiple `area` controls under a `grid` as only the first one shows up in that scenario.
 To workaround that limitation, use a `vertical_box` with nested `horizontal_box`s instead to include multiple `area`s in a GUI.
 - As per the code of [examples/basic_transform.rb](#basic-transform), Windows requires different ordering of transforms than Mac and Linux.
 - `scrolling_area#scroll_to` does not seem to work on Windows and Linux, but works fine on Mac
+- When creating/showing a window other than the main window and then closing the secondary window, the entire app closes.
+This is a current limitation to the windowing system that should be fixed with [child window support](https://github.com/andlabs/libui/issues/137) in [libui](https://github.com/andlabs/libui)

 ### Original API